 A Service pre-warning will appear in the mileage displays if a service is due soon.
 A "spanner" symbol appears and the display "km" with the distance that can be driven until the next service appointment is due.
 The display will change after approximately 10 seconds.
 A "clock symbol" appears and the number of days until the service appointment should be carried out.
-The following message is shown in the instrument panel display: SERV.
+The instrument panel displays shows the following message5): SERV.
 IN ...
 KM OR ...
 DAYS.
 The service message will disappear approximately 20 seconds after the ignition is switched on or the engine is running.
-The normal display can be resumed by pressing the reset button on the trip counter or by pressing the rocker switch of the MFI \Rightarrow page 61, fig. 39 (B).
+The normal display can be resumed by pressing the reset button on the trip counter or by pressing the rocker switch of the MFI \Rightarrow page 61, fig. 39 (8).